shawonsom/Linux_Basic_to_Advance/Linux-for-DevOps.md

 | w | Write, edit, append, delete file | Add/Del/Rename contents of dir |
 | x | To run a command/shell script | To enter into dir using 'cd' |

-- [ ] Using Binary References to Set permissions
+- [ ] 💡Using Binary References to Set permissions

 | Binary Reference | Meaning |
 |------------------|---------|